linz/nz-facilities/db/docs/source/introduction.rst

 Description
 ---------------------------

---what is a facility
--- what is a facility polygon/ boundary
-A facility represents a particular activity, for example a school or hospital campus.
-A facility boundary represents the extent of the land being as it appears to be currently used by a facility.
+| A facility represents a particular activity such as a hospital or school.
+A facility boundary represents the 2D extent of the land which appears to be used by a facility.
+| A facility boundary can be different to corresponding cadastral parcel polygons because a facility can span across multiple parcels or be located in only part of a parcel.
+For example, a parcel owned by the crown can include multiple schools and other facilities such as parks and reserves.

-NZ Facilities contains data sourced from [NationalMap](https://www.nationalmap.co.nz/), [Ministry of Education](https://www.educationcounts.govt.nz/) and [Ministry of Health](https://www.health.govt.nz/) licensed for reuse under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+NZ Facilities contains data sourced from `NationalMap <https://www.nationalmap.co.nz>`_, `Ministry of Education <https://www.educationcounts.govt.nz>`_ and `Ministry of Health <https://www.health.govt.nz>`_ licensed for reuse under `CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_.

 The NZ Facilities data was produced by acquiring facility boundaries from NationalMap, and matching and verifying this against authoritative data from the Ministry of Health and the Ministry of Education.
 Finally the facility boundaries were used to assign name and use to NZ Building Outlines.

-authoritative point data of facility locations, as well as bo -- diagram overview
--- diragram

 .. figure:: _static/facilities_diagram.png
    :scale: 100 %